RobertARandolph/AdmiralBumbleBee.com/_posts/2019-02-24-Daw-V-Daw-Differ.md

 So why doesn't anyone do it?

-_It's easier to be right about something if you pare away everything that makes you wrong._ The output of modern audio software is an incredibly complex system with multiple sound-affect subsystems working in tandem.
+_It's easier to be right about something if you pare away everything that makes you wrong._ The output of modern audio software is an incredibly complex system with multiple sound-effect subsystems working in tandem.
 It's nearly impossible to make a claim about whether products sound similar or not unless you focus on any given subsystem.

 Now we have a nearly 30 year history of people focusing on if DAWs "sum" the same.
 Why summing?
 Why that particular subsystem?
 I suspect that this was a major focus given that the previous systems used, mixing consoles, did vary in summing quality.
 Naturally when people new to digital heard differences that's what they attributed it to.